 People using the service were able to feedback on the quality of the service they received and the manager gave us examples of the different formats they had used to gain this feedback.
-Relatives had regularly received questionnaires asking them to comment on the quality of the service they received; feedback was positive and relatives were happy with the care provided and the information they received.
+Relatives had received questionnaires asking them to comment on the quality of the service they received; one relative said "Thank you for the grand job you do with [my relative].
+Feedback was positive and relatives were happy with the care provided and the information they received.